Robust Max Entrywise Error Bounds for Tensor Estimation from Sparse Observations via Similarity Based Collaborative Filtering: Algorithm

 The entry $F(a,b,c)$ depends on a coordinate $a$ through its representation in the eigenspace, given by $Q e_a$.
 Therefore $f(a,b,c) \approx f(u,v,w)$ as long as $Q e_u \approx Q e_a$, $Q e_v \approx Q e_b$, and $Q e_w \approx Q e_c$.
 Ideally we would like our distance function $\dist(u,a)$ to approximate $\|Q e_u - Q e_a\|_2$, but these are hidden latent features that we do not have direct access to.

-Let's start with a thought experiment supposing that the density of observations were $p = \omega(n^{-1})$ and noise variance is $\sigma^2$ for all entries.
-Then for a pair of coordinates $u$ and $a$, the expected number of pairs $(b,c)$ such that both $(u,b,c)$ and $(a,b,c)$ are observed is on the order of $p^2 n^2 = \omega(1)$.
+Let's start with a thought experiment supposing that the density of observations were $p = \omega(n^{-1})$ and the noise variance is $\sigma^2$ for all entries.
+For a pair of coordinates $u$ and $a$, the expected number of pairs $(b,c)$ such that both $(u,b,c)$ and $(a,b,c)$ are observed is on the order of $p^2 n^2 = \omega(1)$.
 For fixed $\theta_a, \theta_u$, and for randomly sampled $\theta_b, \theta_c$, the expected squared difference between the two corresponding datapoints reflects the distance between $Q e_a$ and $Q e_u$ along with the overall level of noise,

 where we use the fact that $q_k(\cdot)$ are orthonormal.
-This suggests approximating $\dist(u,a)$ with the average squared difference between datapoints corresponding to pairs $(b,c)$ for which both $(u,b,c)$ and $(a,b,c)$ are observed.
+This suggests that approximating $\dist(u,a)$ with the average squared difference between datapoints corresponding to pairs $(b,c)$ for which both $(u,b,c)$ and $(a,b,c)$ are observed.

 This method does not attain the $p = n^{-3/2}$ sample complexity, as the expected number of pairs $(b,c)$ for which $(a,b,c)$ and $(u,b,c)$ are both observed will go to zero for $p = o(n^{-1})$.
 This limitation arises due to the fact that when $p = o(n^{-1})$, the observations are extremely sparse.
 Consider the $n \times \binom{n}{2}$ ``flattened'' matrix of the tensor where row $u$ correspond to coordinates $u \in [n]$, and columns correspond to pairs of indices, e.g. $(b, c) \in [n] \times [n]$ with $b \leq c$.
-For any given row $u$, there are very few other rows that share observations along any column with the given row $u$, i.e. the number of 'neighbors' of any row index is few.
-If we wanted to exploit the intuition of the above simple calculations, we have to somehow enrich the neighborhood; and allow for noise terms in each entry to have different distributions and variance.
+For any given row $u$, there are very few other rows that share observations along any column with the given row $u$, i.e. the number of `neighbors' of any row index is few.
+If we wanted to exploit the intuition of the above simple calculations, we have to somehow enrich the neighborhood.
 We do so by constructing a graph using the non-zero pattern of the matrix as an adjacency matrix.
-This mirrors the idea from \cite{BorgsChayesLeeShah17} for matrix estimation, which approximates distances by comparing expanded local neighborhoods in the graph representing the sparsity pattern of the unfolded or flattened tensor.
-The precise algorithm is described in the next section formally.
+This mirrors the idea from \cite{BorgsChayesLeeShah17} for matrix estimation, which approximates distances by comparing expanded depth $2\radius+1$ local neighborhoods in the graph representing the sparsity pattern of the unfolded or flattened tensor.
+In particular, we will construct a statistic $\dist(u,a)$ such that with high probability it concentrates around $d(u,a)$ for